 Biomedical engineering degree programs are available at the undergraduate and graduate degree levels from several top-ranking institutions.
 Four of the top schools for biomedical engineering include Johns Hopkins University, the Georgia Institute of Technology (Georgia Tech), the University of California in San Diego and The University of Washington in Seattle.

-Three of the top schools for biomedical engineering include Johns Hopkins University, the Georgia Institute of Technology and the University of California in San Diego.
-Both Johns Hopkins and the University of California offer a full range of programs leading to a bachelor's, master's or doctoral degree; students at the Georgia Institute of Technology can earn a Bachelor of Science or Master of Science.
+Johns Hopkins, the University of California and the University of Washington offer a full range of programs leading to a bachelor's, master's or doctoral degree.
+Students at the Georgia Institute of Technology can earn a Bachelor of Science or a Master of Science.

-1. Johns Hopkins University in Baltimore, MD
+Johns Hopkins University in Baltimore, MD

-Successful completion of an undergraduate or graduate program can lead to a Doctor of Philosophy (Ph.D.) in Biomedical Engineering, as well as post-doctoral fellowships and a neuroengineering training program.
+Successful completion of a graduate program can also lead to a Doctor of Philosophy (Ph.D.) in Biomedical Engineering, as well as post-doctoral fellowships.

-2. Georgia Institute of Technology (Georgia Tech) in Atlanta, GA
+Georgia Institute of Technology (Georgia Tech) in Atlanta, GA

-3. University of California - San Diego (UCSD) in La Jolla, CA
+University of California - San Diego (UCSD) in La Jolla, CA

-The Department of Bioengineering, located in the Jacobs School of Engineering, offers three undergraduate degrees in bioengineering, bioinformatics and biotechnology, as well as a unique 5-year B.S./M.S. program.
-Graduate programs can lead to an M.S. or a Ph.D.; a Master of Engineering (M.Eng.) and Ph.D./Medical Doctor (M.D.) program are also available.
+The Department of Bioengineering, located in the Jacobs School of Engineering, offers four undergraduate degrees in bioengineering, bioinformatics, biotechnology and biosystems.
+The school also offers a unique five-year B.S./M.S. dual degree program.
+Graduate programs can lead to an M.S. or a Ph.D.; Master of Engineering (M.Eng.) and Ph.D./Medical Doctor (M.D.) programs are also available.

-List of Ten Good Biomedical Engineering Schools
+Top Biomedical Engineering Schools

 |Boston University||Offers a post-B.S./Ph.D. program in biomedical engineering||Boston, MA|